Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 8. The incredible day trips

-A good reason to choose Malaga as your holiday destination is the fact that it’s near charming whitewashed villages, Andalusian cities like Granada and Seville, and Gibraltar.
+A good reason to choose Malaga as your holiday destination is the fact that it’s near charming whitewashed villages, Andalusian cities like Marbella, Granada and Seville, and Gibraltar.

 Adventurous travellers will love going on the Caminito del Rey hiking trail and kayaking in Maro, whilst culture lovers will be amazed by visiting the Alhambra palace.